-IHCDA works with community action agencies around the state to help Hoosiers better themselves through a structured matched savings program.
+IHCDA works with organizations around the state to help Hoosiers better themselves through a structured matched savings program.
 Individual Development Accounts (IDAs) are available on a limited basis to qualified Hoosiers who are interested in improving their financial literacy and participating in a dedicated savings program where their deposited funds are matched.
 Once matched, and upon completion of a detailed work plan and financial counseling, program participants may put their savings towards a qualified asset purchase.
 These purchases may include a higher education, a home, or a small business.